-The governing body also identifies a named governor to take leadership responsibility for the St Patrick's Catholic Primary School's safeguarding arrangements (Eva Valverde).
-That governor will maintain regular contact with the DSL, meeting each half term, and will ensure that the governing body receives regular reports about safeguarding activity at St Patrick's Catholic Primary School.
+The governing body also identifies a named governor/trustee to take leadership responsibility for the St Patrick's Catholic Primary School's safeguarding arrangements (Link Governor for Safeguarding).
+That governor/trustee will maintain regular contact with the DSL, meeting each half term, and will ensure that the governing body/board of trustees receives regular reports about safeguarding activity at St Patrick's Catholic Primary School.

-Governing bodies and proprietors will ensure that the designated safeguarding lead has the appropriate status and authority within the school/college to carry out the duties of the post.
+Governing bodies/board of trustees and proprietors will ensure that the designated safeguarding lead has the appropriate status and authority within the school/college to carry out the duties of the post.
 In addition to ensuring that the postholder is given the additional time, funding, training, resources, and support needed to carry out the role effectively.

-It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures consider the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.
-The governing body is also responsible for overseeing Safeguarding Audits completed and returned to the Local Authority under s175 of the Education Act 2002.
+It is the responsibility of the governing body/board of trustees to ensure that the school's safeguarding, recruitment and managing allegations procedures consider the procedures and practice of the Local Authority, local safeguarding partnership and national guidance.
+The governing body/board of trustees is also responsible for overseeing Safeguarding Audits completed and returned to the Local Authority under s175 of the Education Act 2002.

-n.b.: Sole proprietors of schools that do not have a governing body should note and act in accordance with Keeping Children Safe in Education 2022 in order to ensure that the appointed DSL is able to discharge that role with sufficient independence, particularly in relation to any allegations involving the proprietor or members of the proprietor's family.
+n.b.: Sole proprietors of schools that do not have a governing body should note and act in accordance with Keeping Children Safe in Education 2023 in order to ensure that the appointed DSL is able to discharge that role with sufficient independence, particularly in relation to any allegations involving the proprietor or members of the proprietor's family.